How to Install an Attic Fan in 9 Steps

 9 Steps in Attic Fan Installation

-If you have an existing gable vent, installing a fan in that area is the quickest and most straightforward method.
+Installation of a fan in that area is the quickest and most straightforward method if you have an existing gable vent.
 Another option is installing your attic fan directly on your roof.
 Take note that a different kind of fan will be required for these two types of installation.
 It would be best to check the product beforehand.

 For now, we’ll focus on how to install your attic fan directly to the roof.